-If your child has some sensory processing needs than you have likely at least considered getting them a sensory toy, but the premise of choosing the “right” one for your child can be a daunting task.
+If your child has some sensory processing needs, then you have likely at least considered getting them a sensory toy, but the premise of choosing the “right” one for your child can be a daunting task.
 You may have browsed some catalogs, or noticed some fun things in the OT room, but there are so many options.
 As an OT, I can tell you that I love many of these toys and tools, and have used them both with the children I’ve helped and my own kids at home.
-But, because sensory is unique to each child, its worth putting a little effort in to figure out which sensory toys and tools your child will most likely respond to and get the most benefit out of.
+But, because sensory is unique to each child, it’s worth putting a little effort in to figure out which sensory toys and tools your child will most likely respond to and get the most benefit out of.
 I’m going to walk you through my OT-Mom thought process, in 5 simple steps that you can replicate.

 Plus, our sponsor, Fun and Function has a new special Holiday Gift Guide that will give you lots of specific ideas once you’ve figured out the direction you want to go in.
 Fun and Function is a mega online sensory store that was not only created by an OT-Mom, but is also an incredible resource for parents and professionals supporting children with sensory differences and special needs.
-At the end of the post, I’m going to share a super easy giveaway from Fun and Function for a gift card to their online store!

 First, things first…